• Skip to main content

 The garden asparagus is another well-known plant that belongs to the same family of plants.

-As for Lucky Bamboo, it originated from Central Africa.
+As for Lucky Bamboo, it originated in Central Africa.

 It is a perennial herb and can be grown in indoor conditions.